 - Throughout the course, candidates will explore Graphic Communication techniques and principles through specific tasks and assignments, developing skills and using a broad range of equipment in a variety of ways to gain experience and build a portfolio of work.
 You will develop an understanding of the design process to generate and realise your ideas.

-- Areas of study will be delivered in units exploring the following areas of graphic design;
+- Areas of study will be delivered in units.
+These units will explore aspects of the following:

 - Advertising

 - Communication

 - Design for print

 - Publications

 - Illustration

 - Package design

 - Signage

 - Typography

 - Merchandise

-- Drawing skills are developed from design sketches to final working drawings, this can include both hand drawn and digital drawings using programs such as Photopea and Adobe Photoshop and digital drawing tablets. - Digital photography skills will be developed to build ideas and to photograph threedimensional work.
+- Drawing skills are developed from design sketches to final working drawings, this could include both hand drawn and digital drawings using programs such as Canva, Photopea, Google slides, Photoshop express and Adobe Photoshop.
+There may be opportunities to trial working on tablets. - Digital photography skills will be developed to build ideas and to photograph three-dimensional work.
 You will have the opportunity to use the photo booths set up in each classroom where you can develop your understanding of backdrops and lighting. - Preparatory research will support more sustained outcomes.
 This work will be presented on large display boards and in presentation booklets. - You will explore the work of a broad range of graphic designers and artists.
 This will embed your knowledge and support you in building your own creative ideas. - A visit to a London gallery will take place during the two-year course.

-Controlled assessment (60% of total mark)
+• Controlled assessment (60% of total mark)